-Pulling the EDB PG4K image from Iron Bank
+Pulling the EDB PG4K and operand images from Iron Bank

 The images are pulled from the separate Iron Bank container registry.
 To be able to pull images from the Iron Bank registry, please follow theinstructions from Iron Bank.

 Specifically, you will need to use your registry1 credentials to pull images.